mapdwell/unitwise/README.md

 There are two notions of temperature which may be desired when converting between units.

 #### Temperature
-One degree kelvin is very cold:
+One kelvin is very cold:
 ```ruby
 Unitwise(1, 'K').convert_to('[degF]')
 # => #<Unitwise::Measurement value=-457.87 unit=[degF]>
 ```

 #### Differential temperature
-One degree kelvin is equivalent to 9/5 times one degree Fahrenheit.
+One kelvin is equivalent to 9/5 times one degree Fahrenheit.
 ```ruby
 Unitwise(1, 'K').convert_to('[deltaF]')
 # => #<Unitwise::Measurement value=9/5 unit=[deltaF]>